 Spinbackup Provides Security and Data Protection to Public Cloud

 Organizations can potentially piece together solutions of CASB technology along with various backup technologies that may cover the bases in public cloud to satisfy security and data protection needs.
 However, they are left with a disjointed, difficult to manage solution that does not allow a single point of management and aggregation point for both security and data protection.
 There is a much better solution for organizations that allows a single solution that satisfies both security and data protection needs that organizations have when placing data in the public cloud.
-Spinbackup provides a powerful and robust cybersecurity and data protection solution for both Google G Suite and Microsoft Office 365 environments.
+Spinbackup mitigated the risks of relying on a sole cloud provider and delivers a powerful and robust cybersecurity and data protection solution for both Google G Suite and Microsoft Office 365 environments.

 Spinbackup allows organizations to have a unique solution that allows the business to choose which public cloud provider hosts the “backup” data.
 Spinbackup allows customers to store data either in Google’s GCP Storage or Amazon’s AWS S3 storage.
 This gives businesses the opportunity to make use of a public cloud vendor they are already aligned with, or conversely, the opportunity to intentionally diversify where their data lives.
 For instance, if a customer’s data is housed in Google’s G Suite environment, they may choose to store backups of their G Suite environment in Amazon’s AWS S3 storage, to prevent the all the “eggs in one basket” scenario.

 This satisfies a critical component of the backup best practice methodology of having backups stored “offsite”.
 By placing your public cloud backup in a completely different public cloud provider, backup data is protected by diversity.